Last updated: 2026-08-04

 How do I install Jam SQL Studio?

 Download Jam SQL Studio from jamsql.com for your operating system (macOS, Windows, or Linux).
 On macOS, drag to Applications.
 On Windows, run the installer.
-On Linux, use the AppImage or DEB package.
+On Linux, install the .deb, .rpm, or Arch package.
 No account required.

 How do I connect to a SQL Server database?